ivmai/libatomic_ops/doc/README_details.txt

 already have proper alignment automatically but automatic variables (i.e. located on the stack) might be misaligned because the stack might be word-aligned (e.g. 4-byte stack alignment is the default one for x86).
-Luckily, stack-allocated AO variables is a rare case in practice.
+Luckily, stack-allocated AO variables operated atomically are used rarely in practice.

 ORDERING CONSTRAINTS: